 A frustrated, unhappy wife.
 Her much younger, attentive lover.
 A husband who degrades and ignores her.
-The stage is set for a love-triangle murder that shatters family illusions and lays bare a quite family community’s seedy secret world of sex, sin and swinging.
+The stage is set for a love-triangle murder that shatters family illusions and lays bare a quiet family community's secret world of sex, sin and swinging.

 BETTER OFF DEAD, the latest true crime book from New York Times bestselling author Michael Fleeman, strips away the pleasant veneer of the Silver Lakes neighborhood in California's high desert to tell a shocking story about a headline-grabbing crime.